luigisaetta/catboost-employee-attrition/.ipynb_checkpoints/README-checkpoint.md

 Data are fictional data, in some way related to this dataset from Kaggle: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset

 ## Features
+* Conda customized environment, published to Object Storage
 * easy handling of **categorical features**
 * handling of train dataset **imbalance** with **class-weights**
 * hyper-parameter optimization with **Optuna**
 * Integration with **GitHub**
 * Model saving to DataScience **Models' Catalog**
+* Model "one click" deployment
+* integration with MLFlow
 * access to Object Storage using Resource Principal and **ocifs**